 NEW YORK, Nov.
-9, 2020 /PRNewswire/ -- The Conference Board Employment Trends Index™ (ETI) increased in October, the sixth consecutive monthly increase since May.
-The index now stands at 97.57, up from 96.33 (revised) in September.
-However, the index is still down 11.1 percent from a year ago.
+10, 2014 /PRNewswire/ -- The Conference Board Employment Trends Index™ (ETI) increased in October.
+The index now stands at 123.09, up from 121.91 (an upward revision) in September.
+This represents a 7.7 percent gain in the ETI compared to a year ago.

 "The Employment Trends Index continues to increase rapidly, with all eight components improving in October," said Gad Levanon, Managing Director of Macroeconomic and Labor Market Research at The Conference Board.
 "The index is signaling solid job growth through the winter.
 As a result, we could see the unemployment rate reach its natural rate of 5.5 percent by early Spring."